 Many Chinese people also use whole, dried jasmine flowers as a herbal infusion called ‘Mo Li Hua’ in Mandarin.
 This doesn’t contain any tea, but is still floral, sweet and often drunk on its own without food for the Chinese medicinal purposes of balancing the body’s Qi with its warming properties.

-What Food Goes Well with Jasmine Tea?
+Pair with Food.
+What Goes Well with Jasmine Tea?

 “To start, it’s all about choosing between white or green jasmine tea”, says Tom, our Head of Tea:

 “If you’re looking for a sweet and refreshing green tea that works with Chinese flavours like the richer garlic and oyster sauce you’ll find in Hong Kong, or chilli and peppercorn in a more Sichuanese style; then I’d say our Jasmine Pearls is perfect.
 The green tea base has plenty of body without being bitter or heavy, while retaining plenty of the floral high notes.
 Whereas a tea like Jasmine Silver Needle is much more about aroma and might pair better with delicate desserts to compliment fruitier flavours, or even some lighter savoury courses where the floral fragrance might contrast a peppery salad leaf like rocket.

 One of my favourite ways to drink it during a meal is to try it as a palate cleanser.
 I’ve worked on this with lots of our restaurant partners and we’ve found the best way to do this is to try Jasmine Silver Needle cold-infused and serve it between courses.
 Cold infusing the tea brings out the characteristic notes of melon and cucumber from the silver needle white tea base, with lots of sweetness from the jasmine fragrance.
 In serving I like to add a raspberry or strawberry garnish, both of which pair excellently to add a slightly tart finish.”